Frequently Asked Questions

 If you have a question regarding your Marwes, you have come to the right place!
 Here you will find answers to the most common questions asked from us since 1986.
 If you can’t find the correct wisdom here, contact us by using this form

-What are the main differences between Marwe Aluminium and XC Composite roller skis ?
+What are the main differences between Marwe Aluminium and XC/FX Composite roller skis ?

 In general, the main difference is in skiing feel.